ajxchapman/sendpass/Readme.md

 ### How do I use SendPass?

-SendPass required two computers to access the SendPass server, a sending system and a receiving system.
-On the sending system enter the data you want to send in the provided input boxes and hit `Send`.
+SendPass requires two computers, a sending system and a receiving system.
+On the receiving system open up [https://sendpass.io](https://sendpass.io).
+Then on the sending system open up [https://sendpass.io](https://sendpass.io) and enter the data you want to send in the provided input boxes and hit `Send`.
 In the subsequently displayed camera view locate the QR Code displayed by the receiving system.
 Once the QR code is successfully read the data will be transfered.

 ### Can the SendPass server see passwords I send with SendPass?